Circuit realization and hardware linearization of monotone operator equilibrium networks: Hardware linearization of equilibrium networks

 The method of Theorem~\ref{thm:reciprocal_backprop} is closely related to the method of \emph{in-situ backpropagation} in photonic neural networks, which also exploits reciprocity \cite{Pai2023, Hughes2018}.
 There, however, the adjustable parameters are permittivities of phase-shifters rather than resistances, and this difference results in a different test procedure.
 Theorem~\ref{thm:reciprocal_backprop} is also related to the method of adjoint sensitivity analysis, which has been used in circuit design optimization by simulating a second adjoint circuit \cite{Joshi2017}.

 The method of hardware linearization presented in this section calculates the gradient of the circuit output with respect to a parameter \emph{precisely}.
 This differs from other methods for training analog circuits in hardware, such as Contrastive Learning, which computes the gradient of the contrastive cost function \cite{Movellan1991, Huijzer2025} and Equilibrium Propagation, which approximates the gradient of an arbitrary cost in the limit of small nudging parameter \cite{Scellier2017}.
+We assume that each diode in the circuit may be switched.
+Such a capability could be realized by pairing each diode with a simple CMOS circuit, in a manner similar to the 1T1R Resistive RAM configuration \cite{Hsu2004}.
+The design of a such a circuit is a topic for future research.